ConvertKit vs Constant Contact: [Which One Is Best For You?]

 Constant Contact: Cons

-- Outdated features – As extensive as Constant Contact, it doesn’t compare favorably against innovative email tools.
+- Outdated features – As extensive as Constant Contact, it doesn't compare favorably against innovative email tools.
 One of the biggest drawbacks of the tool is the unavailability of automation workflows.
 You are only limited to autoresponders for automating your marketing process.
-Therefore, you’ll be hard-pressed to building sales funnels using this tool.
-Also, it has a limited form building feature.
+Therefore, you'll be hard-pressed to build sales funnels using this tool.
+Also, it has a limited form-building feature.
 It's much more difficult to build your email list unless you have access to third-party tools that let you create opt-in forms.
-Finally, while there are email templates for you to choose from, the designs aren’t current and looks old compared to other templates.
+Finally, while there are email templates for you to choose from, the designs aren't current and look old compared to other templates.

-- Cumbersome account verification process – Arguably the biggest obstacle you have to undergo before using Constant Contact is its account verification.
+- Cumbersome account verification process – Arguably, the biggest obstacle you have to undergo before using Constant Contact is account verification.
 Before you can access the tool with your account, you must chat with one of their representatives for approval.
-The purpose for the verification is to grant legitimate businesses to the tool.
+The purpose of the verification is to grant legitimate businesses to the tool.
 Therefore, aside from the time you'll spend chatting with their support team, there's a chance you won't be approved even if you are a legit business.

 Email marketing tools can be the same and different at the same time.
 Both Constant Contact and ConvertKit are two of the best email marketing tools in the industry.
 But because they cater to specific audiences, they possess features unique from each other.
 This is a good thing because businesses come in different shapes and sizes.
 By catering to an industry filled with unique and interesting markets, email marketing becomes more useful to them as people constantly scale and grow their businesses.

 In this complete overview, we have already distinguished that ConvertKit caters to content creators while Constant Contact provides help for small businesses and agencies.
-ConvertKit’s features are better for

 Given their distinction, ConvertKit is not better than Constant Contact and vice versa.
 In fulfilling the needs of their respective target markets, both tools do a good job of providing them with the best e-marketing solutions.